Using Cluster Autoscaler

 Install Cluster Autoscaler

-1. Set the value of autoDiscovery.labels[0].namespace to match the namespace of your cluster-object.
+1. Set the value of autoDiscovery.labels[0].namespace to match the namespace of your organization.
 Note that it should start with the prefix org- followed by your organization's name.

 shell

-To optimize autoscaling behaviors, specific flags can be adjusted.
+To configure the Autoscaler behavior, specific flags can be adjusted.
 When deploying the Cluster Autoscaler with Helm, these flags can be passed using the extraArgs parameter.

 shell